twolfson/twolfson.com/articles/learning-to-forget.md

 ## Long term context loss
 Harvest Moon

-When in Japan, could read code but couldn't think of names nearly as easily.
+When in Japan, could read code but:

+- couldn't think of names nearly as easily
+- No forward thinking
+- Lack large capacity for foresight

+Solutions:

+- Write down plenty of inline notes on code (e.g. comments)
+- For Harvest Moon, the closest I got was taking down a page of notes but it was always a partial solution